varunkumardev/amitmerchant1990.github.io/_posts/2019-10-30-union-types-php.md

 ## Scope of union types

 Union types will support all types currently supported by PHP.
-There some exceptions to this such as `void` type, Nullable union types, `false` pseudo-type and so on.
+There are some exceptions to this such as `void` type, Nullable union types, `false` pseudo-type and so on.
 You can read more about it [here](https://github.com/nikic/php-rfcs/blob/union-types/rfcs/0000-union-types-v2.md#supported-types).

 ## In closing